fire9945/RTest/README.md

 ## About
 This repo contains the implementation and experimetal results of the Attentive pooling-based Weighted Sum of Spectral Decay Rates (AWSSDR).
 The AWSSDR is a environmental feature for blind estimation of reverberation time.
+An entire system of the T60 estimation method using AWSSDR is as follows:

 ## Training